Thomas Aquinas: Nature of God

-Nature of Sin
+Nature of sin

-Following St. Augustine of Hippo, Thomas defines sin as "a word, deed, or desire, contrary to the eternal law."
+Following Augustine of Hippo, Thomas defines sin as "a word, deed, or desire, contrary to the eternal law."
 It is important to note the analogous nature of law in Thomas's legal philosophy.
 Natural law is an instance or instantiation of eternal law.
 Because natural law is what human beings determine according to their own nature (as rational beings), disobeying reason is disobeying natural law and eternal law.
 Thus eternal law is logically prior to reception of either "natural law" (that determined by reason) or "divine law" (that found in the Old and New Testaments).
 In other words, God's will extends to both reason and revelation.
 Sin is abrogating either one's own reason, on the one hand, or revelation on the other, and is synonymous with "evil" (privation of good, or privatio boni).
 Thomas, like all Scholastics, generally argued that the findings of reason and data of revelation cannot conflict, so both are a guide to God's will for human beings.